shawnmcginn/geekfest2025/README.md

 # geekfest2025

-GitHub repo for Geekfest demo - we want you to contribute!
+GitHub repo for Geekfest demo - we want your contribution!

 ## Word Guessing Game